fereshtehsdz/website-post-test/what-would-make-an-ecologist-feel-joy?.md

-# What would make an ecologist feel joy?
+# What Would Make an Ecologist Feel Joy?

 **Architectural essay by Fereshteh Assadzadeh Sheikhjani and Mohamadreza Ghodousi, 2026**